EllyPirelly/learnings-wes-bos-JS30/README.md

 ![webcam-fun](/screenshots/screen19-webcam-fun01.png)
 ![webcam-fun](/screenshots/screen19-webcam-fun02.png)
 ![webcam-fun](/screenshots/screen19-webcam-fun03.png)
-- heads-up: my code is different from Wes Bos'
+- heads-up: my code is different from Wes Bos

 how to:
-- optimized for desktop
 - in Wes Bos course he has this running via live server/browsersync, so if you copy this code, run `npm install`, then `npm start`
 - you need to give access to your camera to use this feature
 - live camera footage will be grabbed, drawn on canvas, colors manipulated